titu1994/pyshac/docs/templates/guide.md

 hyper parameter list, let alone a batch.
 Therefore, it is more efficient to reduce the checks if necessary by using a few parameters.

 - **num_workers_per_batch**:
-    -   When using a large batch size or large number of classifiers, it is advisable to have many parallel workers sampling batches at the same time to reduce the amount of time taken to get samples that pass through all classifiers.
+    -   When using a large number of samples or large number of classifiers, it is advisable to have many parallel workers sampling batches at the same time to reduce the amount of time taken to get samples that pass through all classifiers.
-    -   When using a small batch size or small number of classifiers, it is advisable to reduce the time taken to sample each batch by reducing the number of parallel workers.
+    -   When using a small number of samples or small number of classifiers, it is advisable to reduce the time taken to sample each batch by reducing the number of parallel workers.
     -   If left as `None`, will determine the value that was used during training.

 - **relax_checks**: Same as for training, relaxes the checks during evaluation to sample parameters faster.